Jaworze Dolne

 Jaworze Dolne is a village in the administrative district of Gmina Pilzno, within Dębica County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 6 km south-east of Pilzno, 13 km south-west of Dębica, and 48 km west of the regional capital Rzeszów.

 History

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by Germany.
 On February 4, 1943, German troops and Gestapo perpetrated a massacre of 11 people in Jaworze Dolne.
 The victims were five Poles and six Jews, whom they sheltered from the Holocaust.